shyamvis/ACT-COVID-Ontology/inclusion-criteria.md

 A patient with one or more of these codes:

-ICD-10 B97.29 (Other coronavirus as the cause of diseases classified elsewhere) on or after 01/01/2020 ICD-10 B97.21 (SARS-associated coronavirus as the cause of diseases classified elsewhere) on or after 01/01/2020
+ICD-10 B97.29 (Other coronavirus as the cause of diseases classified elsewhere) recorded on or after 01/01/2020 ICD-10 B97.21 (SARS-associated coronavirus as the cause of diseases classified elsewhere) recorded on or after 01/01/2020

 ICD-10 U07.1